Quick Soloing Guide: Tomb of Sargeras

 - Wrath of the Creators: when the Maiden teleports across the room, she will start pulsing ever-increasing periodic damage while emitting Essence Fragment orbs.
 Your goal in this phase is to make your way back to the boss, pick up orbs that match your current Infusion (or at least avoid the opposing orbs), then do enough damage to break her Titanic Bulwark.
 Once you’ve done this, interrupt Wrath of the Creators and continue the fight.
 The berserk timer on the fight is tight, but I was able to succeed with over a minute to spare while doing puny Protection Warrior DPS.

-- Heroic: more damage, and the Hammer abilities leave fel/holy puddles where they impact, so you’ll want to side-step out of them.
+More damage, and the Hammer abilities leave fel/holy puddles where they impact, so you’ll want to side-step out of them.
 You will definitely want to try to collect some orbs that match your current Infusion during the intermissions, since the Titanic Bulwark has a lot more HP and will take much longer to break.

 The Desolate Host

-- Normal: you can’t be in both the spirit and corporeal realms simultaneously, but luckily you don’t need to.
+You can’t be in both the spirit and corporeal realms simultaneously, but luckily you don’t need to.
 There’s a LOT going on with this fight, but you can ignore most of it.
 Ultimately, the key is to use the little spirit wells around the perimeter of the room to swap realms when you start taking too much damage from Quietus.
 A good time to swap from spirit to corporeal is when the Soul Queen starts channeling Wailing Souls.
 You’ll start taking damage from Tormented Cries, but it’s easier to manage (if a bit messier due to the large puddles of goo it creates).

-- Heroic: there are a TON of changes in this difficulty, but you can’t actually address any of them when soloing so just pretend this is a Normal fight with bigger numbers.
+There are a TON of changes in this difficulty, but you can’t actually address any of them when soloing so just pretend this is a Normal fight with bigger numbers.

-- Normal: a relative push-over, in two phases.
+A relative push-over, in two phases.

 - The goal of the first phase is to do as much damage to the Avatar as possible while keeping his energy from reaching 100, as this triggers the second (and final) phase: I recommend using Drums on the pull.
 To do this, you’ll need to tank the Maiden of Valor in the green beams that are generated by the Containment Pylons.
 This is easily done, though you’ll need to do some careful positioning so that she doesn’t step out of the beam when you get bounced back by Shadowy Blades.
 Do NOT try to kill the Maiden, as doing so will result in the boss gaining full energy VERY quickly.
 You can ignore all of the boss’ abilities and just focus on DPSing him and keeping the Maiden properly positioned.
 Eventually the Fallen Avatar WILL hit 100 energy, causing both of you to fall through the floor into a lava-filled chamber and initiating phase two.
 Phase two is a race to kill the boss before you run out of places to stand.
 Drag him to the most remote corner of the irregularly-shaped platform, DPS as if your life depends on it (it does), and run out when he starts to cast Rupture Realities.
 You’ll lose a bit of DPS time when you get knocked into the air by Dark Mark, but it’s not a big deal.

-- Heroic: Shadowy Blades now leave purple Lingering Darkness puddles when they hit you, there will be purple Touch of Sargeras void zones that are meant to be soaked (but you can’t, so don’t worry about them), and there are purple tornado-like Black Winds to avoid in the basement.
+Shadowy Blades now leave purple Lingering Darkness puddles when they hit you, there will be purple Touch of Sargeras void zones that are meant to be soaked (but you can’t, so don’t worry about them), and there are purple tornado-like Black Winds to avoid in the basement.